aharvard/my-site/content/posts/2019-02-01---Web-Components.md

 ### How do you make Web Components?

-Web components can be made with vanilla JavaScript, CSS, and HTML (don't forget, you'll need to manage browser-support by installing polyfills).
+Web components can be made with vanilla JavaScript, CSS, and HTML.
 You can find some in-depth resources on MDN's [Concepts and Usage](https://developer.mozilla.org/en-US/docs/Web/Web_Components).
+Keep in mind that older browsers will need some support via polyfills and take extra care to ensure accessibility.

-Personally, I find the ergonomics of writing vanilla JS classes to be a little uncomfortable.
-If that's your jam, you rock!
+Personally, I find the ergonomics of writing vanilla JS for Web Components to be a little uncomfortable.
+If that's your jam, you rock! 🤘

+### StencilJS — FTW!

 Lucky for me there are some tools out there that take the pain out of building web components.
 I'm a big fan of [Stencil](https://stenciljs.com/).
-As they say on their website: "Stencil combines the best concepts of the most popular frontend frameworks and generates 100% standards-based Web Components that run in any modern browser".
+As they say on their website: "Stencil combines the best concepts of the most popular frontend frameworks and generates 100% standards-based Web Components that run in any modern browser."

+**Note: Stencil is not Ionic!** While the Ionic team is behind Stencil, it's a stand-alone tool that does not have any depended on the Ionic framework.

 I like to think of Stencil as somewhat of a Sass-like tool for web components.
-It's a complier that outputs optimzed vanilla JS while also taking care of polyfills (reminds me of Autoprefixer for CSS).
+It's a complier that outputs optimized vanilla JS while also taking care of polyfills (reminds me of Autoprefixer for CSS).

+### Stencil announced at 2017 Polymer Summit

+I've qued up the video to the point where they announce Stencil.
+If you want more of the backstory, I recommend watching from the beginning.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/UfD-k7aHkQE?start=566" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### Leveling Up ++

 If you want to learn more about how to build web components with (or without) Stencil, I highly recommend this [Udemy course](https://www.udemy.com/web-components-stenciljs-build-custom-html-elements/) by [Maximilian](https://twitter.com/maxedapps):